afonsopacifer/slush-react-start/README.md

 $ slush react-start
 ```

-Choose your javascript version for  and answer the questions!
+Choose your javascript version and answer the questions!

 ![choose](choose.png)